roccobalocco/myapp/README.md

 ## Interfaces

-The project is builted around four html files:
+The project is builted around five html files:
 * index.html, homepage;
 * zona.html, road trait;
 * piste.html, lists of all the traits and opinions;